karhuhelsinki/objectquery/README.md

 ##### Returns:

-The array that is held in the <code>items</code> property of the ObjectQueryCollection instance.
+The array that is held in the `items` property of the ObjectQueryCollection instance.